Aerial view of lakefront homes and lakes in Windermere Florida

 Pretty water.
 Serious paperwork.

 Water quality on the Butler Chain is monitored and is generally considered good compared to many Florida lake systems.
 The lakes support bass fishing, and tournaments are occasionally held on the chain.
 Wildlife is common.
-You will see herons, ospreys, turtles, and the occasional alligator, because this is Florida and that is part of the deal.
+You'll see herons, ospreys, turtles, and the occasional alligator, because this is Florida and that's part of the deal.

 Butler Chain of Lakes waterfront in Windermere Florida